NCAR/RAOBget/README.md

 > cd src
 > python3 RAOBget.py <-h>
 ```

+**NCAR/EOL users: To run on barolo, you need to use
+/opt/local/anaconda3/bin/python3.7 as this is the only place PyQt5 and other
+needed packages are installed.
+Even if you are not using the GUI mode, the code
+will look for the PyQt5 library and fail.**

 The -h option lists and identifies the parameters you can pass to the code, like requested station id and dates.
 So for example, **python3 RAOBget.py --raobtype TEXT:LIST --now --stnm DNR** will download the latest 12-hour sounding from Denver/Stapleton.

 For use with the NCAR/EOL field catalog, use the command:
 ```
 > cd src
-> python3 RAOBget.py --config ../config/catalog.yml [--stnm <station number> or --rsl <station_list_file>] [--freq <[3,6,12]>]
+> python3 RAOBget.py --config config/catalog.yml [--stnm <station number> or --rsl <station_list_file>] [--freq <[3,6,12]>]
 ```
 (or edit the sample config file, config/catalog.yml, and add stnm or rsl keywords)

-**NCAR/EOL users: To run on barolo, you need to use /opt/local/anaconda3/bin/python3.7 as
-this is the only place PyQt5 is installed.
-Even if you are not using the
-GUI mode, the code will look for the PyQt5 library and fail.**

 For use with the NCAR/EOL MTP, use the GUI to set all the needed metadata:
 ```